Construction Course Descriptions

 WLD 110 Introduction to Welding (2 credit hours)

 (IAI MTM 936) Selection and use of electric arc, oxyacetylene, inert gas, and wire-feed welders; emphasis on skills and competencies demanded by industry.
-F S Su
+F S SU

 BUS 101 Introduction to Business (3 credit hours)

 Survey of areas of business, including marketing, management, and finance for both business and non-business students.
 Provides opportunity to explore the total business environment and its related careers.
-F S Su
+F S SU

 BUS 117 Introduction to Entrepreneurship (3 credit hours)

-Designed for all owners, managers, and employees of existing or proposed small or independent businesses, including nonprofit organizations.
-Fundamentals of entrepreneurship and small business management with emphasis on organizational, financial, and marketing management.
-Focus on business planning, investigation of information sources, and keys to business success.
+Designed for all owners, managers, and employees of existing or proposed small or independent businesses, including nonprofit organizations. fundamentals of entrepreneurship and small business management with emphasis on organizational, financial, and marketing management. focus on business planning, investigation of information sources, and keys to business success.
 F

 HVC 113 Residential HVAC Installation (3 credit hours)